Anubrajo-Ghosh/Streamlit-C-for-Natural-Sciences/README.md

 # **12\.
 Known Limitations**

 - C programs are display-only - they cannot be compiled or executed within the application itself.
 - However all the C Programs included have been verified and tested.
-If required they can be tested on any C Complier like GDB Online - https://www.onlinegdb.com/.
+If required they can be tested on any C Complier like OnlineGDB - https://www.onlinegdb.com/.
 - The background image on the splash screen must be manually placed at the project root; it is not embedded in the Python source.
 - Tab 3 of the Lab Repository uses Variable-Length Arrays (int arr\[n\]) which are C99/C11 only, optional in C11, and not available in C17+.
 A portability note is displayed in the module.
 - The auto-scroll JavaScript uses window.parent DOM manipulation which may behave differently across Streamlit versions.
 A try/catch fallback is included.